No. 485 Squadron RNZAF: Formation

 No. 485 (NZ) Squadron was the first of the New Zealand Article XV squadrons, formed on 1 March 1941 at RAF Driffield, in Yorkshire.
-Its first commander was Squadron Leader Marcus Knight, an experienced pilot from Dannevirke who had joined the RAF in 1935 and flown Hawker Hurricanes with No. 257 Squadron prior to being appointed commander of No. 485 Squadron.
-The two flight commanders were likewise experienced pilots, and among the other personnel were Pilot Officers Edwards Wells and Bill Crawford-Compton.
+Its first commander was Squadron Leader Marcus Knight, a pilot from Dannevirke who had joined the RAF in 1935.
+Following the outbreak of the war, he had spent several months as a flying instructor before taking a fighter pilots course at No. 57 Operational Training Unit in December 1940.
+He then flew Hawker Hurricanes with No. 257 Squadron and No. 310 Squadron prior to being appointed commander of No. 485 Squadron.
+The two flight commanders, Frank Brindsen, who was a veteran of the Battle of Britain, and John Martin, were experienced pilots, and among the other personnel were Pilot Officers Edwards Wells and Bill Crawford-Compton.
 While the majority of the pilots that flew with the squadron during the war were New Zealanders, at times its flying personnel included Britons, Canadians and Australians, and even briefly, an American of the United States Army Air Force.
 There were some ground crew from New Zealand as well, although the majority were British.

 Allocated the code letters OU, the squadron was equipped with Supermarine Spitfire Mk Is for its working up period.
 Although there was an experienced cadre of pilots, the rest were novice pilots of the RNZAF who had trained in New Zealand on old biplanes, such as the Vickers Vildebeest, and needed time to become acquainted with the modern Spitfire.
 These novices accounted for nearly half of the 25 flying personnel that made up the squadron by the start of April.

 The squadron became operational in mid-April 1941, initially tasked with carrying out convoy patrols over the North Sea.
 Its first weeks of duty were quiet and towards the end of the month, it moved to Leconfield and its Spitfire Mk Is were exchanged for newer Mk IIs.
-Its first aerial victory was achieved on 3 June when Knight, leading a flight of four Spitfires, intercepted and destroyed a Junkers Ju 88 medium bomber that was attacking a convoy off the Yorkshire coast.
+Its first aerial victory was achieved in the evening of 3 June when Knight, leading a flight of four Spitfires, intercepted and destroyed a Junkers Ju 88 medium bomber that was attacking a convoy off the Yorkshire coast.
+The Ju 88 was seen to go down into the sea off Cleethorpes.